jeremy-aubrey/portfolio-website/README.md

 # Portfolio Web Site

-This site is built using just HTML, CSS, Bootstrap 5, and JavaScript.
+This simple static site is built using just HTML, CSS, Bootstrap 5, and JavaScript.
+* Feel free to discard the docs directory as it merely holds the screen shot below.

 ![Screenshot](/docs/images/website_screen_shot.png)